evcb/cc-j--/README.md

 ## Requirements and Notes

 Make sure to install ant > 1.10.9.
 Unpack it preferebly outside the project folder.
-Make sure to update .gignore to ignore your editor¨ files.
+Make sure to update .gignore to ignore your editor files.

 ## Copyright